Ramanand23/YouR.Type/README.md

 		2. You can ignore the inverted comma's and start typing directly the sentence displayed.

 		3. When you done typing the sentence hit the button RESULT.
-It will show you the Total words,Time Taken and the Speed.
+It will show you the Total words,Time Taken &                      Speed.

 	        4. There are other two buttons;RESET & SWITCH-UP.

 		5. RESET button will clear all the words you have typed in entry bar.